ClemPalf/AWS-Sentiment-Analysis/Dog-breed classification/README.md

 ## Model Deployment
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
 I had troubles accessing the default endpoint (generated from the pytorch estimator deploy function).
 I suspect it had something to do with the SMDebug library.